-- Absenteeism: One obvious side effect of divorce on an employer is the work time a worker will need to miss to meet with their legal representatives, and possibly attend court hearings.
+- Absenteeism: One obvious side effect of divorce on an employer is the work time a worker will need to miss.
+For time with their legal representatives, and possibly attend court hearings.
 The more contentious the divorce, the more time off work required.

 - Non-Productivity: Going through a difficult divorce is one of the most stressful things that a person can go through.
 This will naturally mean that the employee is less likely to be productive at work.
-They may lack focus, using working hours to deal with the issues, distracting colleagues to discuss what they are going through, and leaving work early due to childcare issues.
+They may lack focus using working hours to deal with the issues.

-- Increased Sick Leave: People going through a divorce or separation often experience symptoms of depression, including headaches, fatigue and insomnia, leading to increased level of sick leave being requested.
+- Increased Sick Leave: People going through a divorce or separation often get symptoms of depression.
+Theses include stress related headaches, fatigue and insomnia.
+Leading to requested level of sick leave increasing.

-- Increased Mistakes: The stress and possible depression that an employee goes through reduces the ability to function, impairs judgment and overall job performance – it can lead to injuries, mistakes, and accidents.
+- Increased Mistakes: The stress and possible depression that an employee goes through reduces the ability to function.
+It can impair judgment and job performance leading to injuries, mistakes, and accidents.

 How Employers Can Support Divorcing Employees

-It is a fact that divorce affects productivity and effectiveness, so it is an issue businesses really cannot afford to ignore.
+It is a fact that divorce affects productivity and effectiveness subsequently it’s an issue businesses really cannot afford to ignore.